mastodon/documentation/content/en/admin/migrating.md

 ## Basic steps {#basic-steps}

 1. Set up a new Mastodon server using the [Production Guide]({{< relref "install" >}}) (however, don’t run `mastodon:setup` and only leave the PostgreSQL service running).
-2. Stop Mastodon and Redis on the old server (e.g. `systemctl stop 'mastodon-*.service'` and `systemctl stop redis-server.service).
+2. Stop Mastodon on the old server (e.g. `systemctl stop 'mastodon-*.service'`).
 3. Dump and load the PostgreSQL database using the instructions below.
 4. Copy the `system/` files using the instructions below.
 (Note: if you’re using S3, you can skip this step.)
 5. Copy the `.env.production` file.
-6. Copy the Redis database from `/var/lib/redis/` to the new server.
+6. Save the Redis database, stop the Redis service, and copy the Redis database from `/var/lib/redis/` to the new server.
 7. Run `RAILS_ENV=production bundle exec rails assets:precompile` to compile Mastodon
 8. Start Mastodon and Redis on the new server.
 9. Run `RAILS_ENV=production ./bin/tootctl feeds build` to rebuild the home timelines for each user.